Your Complete Guide to Emergency Funding: Everything Female Founders Need to Know

 The below states have also reduced or waived penalties on late tax payments:

-- California State Tax deadline is extended to July 15
+- California State Tax deadline for all individuals and business entities is extended to July 15

 - Connecticut provides extension for certain business taxes by at least 30 days.